MarkFern/VBA-Docs/Language/Concepts/Getting-Started/understanding-variants.md

 The last statement does not explicitly declare the variable, but rather declares the variable implicitly, or automatically.
 Variables that are declared implicitly are specified as the **Variant** data type.

 > [!TIP]
-> If you specify a data type for a variable or argument, and then use the wrong data type, a data type error will occur.
-To avoid data type errors, either use only implicit variables (the **Variant** data type) or explicitly declare all your variables and specify a data type.
+> If you specify the wrong data type for a variable or argument, a data type error can occur.
+To avoid data type errors, either use only implicit variables (the **Variant** data type) or explicitly declare all your variables with the correct data type.
 The latter method is preferred.

 ## See also